You can use and install materials in Clip Studio Paint quite easily. You can find brushes, textures, color sets, gradient sets, and even animations!

 To open this app, you just need to click its icon on the top bar of Clip Studio.
 When you do, a new window will appear.

-It is worth to mention that if you’re not a fan of the app itself, you can also visit the website on your browser.
+It is worth mentioning that if you’re not a fan of the Assets app itself, you can also visit the website on your browser.

 Downloading Additional Materials From Clip Studio Assets

 Before we go into how you exactly use these materials, let’s go through a step-by-step on how to search and download your materials, as well as some extra and useful information about the Assets app.

 You can also browse through the assets website, as I’ve mentioned before.

 It’s better to create an account and log in before starting to search for materials since the app will ask you for it once you try to download something.

 So, go to the top bar of the app and click the ‘Login’ button.

 It will open up a small window.
 Now choose ‘Register Account…’ and follow the steps.